RadioAstronomySoftwareGroup/pyuvdata/docs/tutorial.rst

 a) Reading the metadata of a uvfits, uvh5, miriad, or mwa corr fits file
 ********************************************************
-For uvh5, uvfits, miriad, and MWA correlator fits files, reading in the metadata results in a metadata only UVData object (which has every attribute except the data_array, flag_array and nsample_array filled out).
+For uvh5, uvfits, and MWA correlator fits files, reading in the metadata results in a metadata only UVData object (which has every attribute except the data_array, flag_array and nsample_array filled out).
 For Miriad files, less of the metadata can be read without reading the data, but many of the attributes are available.

-FHD, and measurement set (ms) files do not support reading only the metadata
+FHD and measurement set (ms) files do not support reading only the metadata
 (the read_data keyword is ignored for these file types).
 ::